alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- Work on front-end or back-end
-- Review code
+- Do you like writing code?
-- Write code
+- Front-end or back-end: review code, write code
 - Always document code: lack of documentation is a bug!